Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Method

 \subsection{Local Structural Information Modeling}

 In addition to the Hawkes process, the GNN model can also be used to calculate conditional intensity.
 Unlike the Hawkes process which focuses on the temporal information of the first-order neighbors, GNN is more concerned with aggregating information about the high-order neighbors.
-For each node $x$ at time $t$, we construct $l$ GNN layers\footnote{For the sake of brevity, we take the final layer's output $z_x^{t,l}$ as $z_x^t$ and omit $l$.} to generate its representation $z_x^{t,l}$.
+For each node $x$ at time $t$, we construct $l$ GNN layers to generate its representation $z_x^{t,l}$ as follows,

-Here $W_S^l$ and $W_N^l$ are learnable parameters, $\odot$ denotes element-wise multiplication, $\sigma$ is the sigmoid function, and $k(t_c-t_i)$ is used to generate normalized weights for the interaction time intervals of different neighbors.
+where $W_S^l$ and $W_N^l$ are learnable parameters, $\odot$ denotes element-wise multiplication, $\sigma$ is the sigmoid function, and $k(t_c-t_i)$ is used to generate normalized weights for the interaction time intervals of different neighbors.
 The first layer's input $h_x^{t,0}$ is a simple linear mapping of node features, and the final layer's output $h_x^{t,l}$ is the aggregated representation containing the $l$-order neighborhood information.
 Note that both Hawkes intensity and GNN intensity utilize the original linear mapping representations as input, and we utilize generate representations based on GNN as the final output.